cga-harvard/maps.github.io/README.md

 ```

 5. Go to your repo’s `Settings > Pages`.
 Under "Branch" use the first dropdown to choose "main", then click "Save."

+3. Set your DNS CNAME in the HUIT DNS for `maps.cga.harvard.edu` to point to `cga-harvard.github.io`  This has to be done before configuring your custom domain.

 7. Under “Custom domain”, enter `maps.cga.harvard.edu` and save.